Both February and March represent an excellent time to take your loved ones to these places in Romania to visit. And we’ll tell you why.

 - Scarisoara Cave.
 Scarisoara Cave, situated in Apuseni Mountains, has one of the largest underground glaciers in the world.
 To enter the cave, you need to descend on a 30-meter long steep stairway which will reveal the magnificent glacial stalactites and stalagmites.

-Constanta, the ancient city of Tomis, is situated on the Western coast of the Black Sea and it’s also the oldest town attested on the Romanian territory.
+Constanta, the ancient city of Tomis, is situated on the Western coast of the Black Sea and it’s also the oldest town attested to the Romanian territory.

 During late winter and early spring, the sea can be quite spectacular, but aside from it, here are other attractions you can visit in Constanta: